OptimalBPM/of/README.md

 https://127.0.0.1:8080/admin/#/process

 Which is sort of the point.
 You now have a running system that already have all these features from the get go.
-Now just add your own functionality.
+Now just add your own functionality in a [plugin](https://github.com/OptimalBPM/of/wiki/Concepts#plugins) that you simply add next to the admin interface plugin.
+If there is a folder there, and a definitions.json-file, it is a plugin and will be loaded by the framework.

 ## Developers